 The provider understands and values the older person, including their identity, culture, ability, diversity, beliefs and life experiences.
-Care and services are developed with, and tailored to, the older person.
-Care and services are provided in a way that upholds the rights of older people and cultivates their relationships and social connections.
+Care and services are developed with, and tailored to, the older person, taking into account their needs, goals and preferences.

-- 1.1.1 The way the provider and workers engage with older people supports them to feel safe, welcome, included and understood. - 1.1.2 The provider implements strategies to: - a) identify the older person's individual background, culture, diversity, beliefs and life experiences as part of assessment and planning and use this to direct the way their care and services are delivered - b) identify and understand the individual communication needs and preferences of the older person - c) ask and record if an older person identifies as an Aboriginal and Torres Strait Islander person - d) deliver care that meets the needs of older people with specific needs and diverse backgrounds, including Aboriginal and Torres Strait Islander peoples and people living with dementia - e) deliver care that is culturally safe, trauma aware and healing informed - f) continuously improve its approach to inclusion and diversity. - 1.1.3 The provider and workers recognise the rights, and respects the autonomy, of older people, including their right to intimacy and sexual and gender expression.
+- 1.1.1 The way the provider and workers engage with older people supports them to feel safe, welcome, included and understood. - 1.1.2 The provider implements strategies to: - a) identify the older person's individual background, culture, diversity, beliefs and life experiences as part of assessment and planning and use this to direct the way their care and services are delivered - b) identify and understand the individual communication needs and preferences of the older person - c) ask and record if an older person identifies as an Aboriginal and Torres Strait Islander person - deliver care that meets the needs of older people with specific needs and diverse backgrounds, including Aboriginal and Torres Strait Islander peoples and people living with dementia - e) deliver care that is culturally safe, trauma aware and healing informed, in accordance with contemporary, evidence-based practice - support older people to cultivate relationships and social connections, including, for older people who are Aboriginal and Torres Strait Islander persons, connection to community, culture and country

-1.1.4 Workers have professional and trusting relationships with older people and work in partnership with them to deliver care and services.
+- g) continuously improve its approach to inclusion and diversity. - 1.1.3 The provider and workers recognise the rights, and respects the autonomy, of older people, including their right to intimacy and sexual and gender expression. - 1.1.4 Workers have professional and trusting relationships with older people and work in partnership with them to deliver care and services.